carologistics/rcll_simulation_webots/README.md

 ### Navigating on a known Map:

-For autonomous navigation, first launch the single instance of robotinobase in simulation as described above, then launch the NAV2 stack by running the following command in the root of your workspace:
+For autonomous navigation, first launch the single instance of robotinobase in simulation as described above, then launch the Nav2 stack by running the following command in the root of your workspace:

 ```bash
 ros2 launch robotino_navigation robotino_bringup.launch.py namespace:=robotinobase1 use_sim_time:=true launch_nav2rviz:=true map:=map_webots.yaml
 ```

-- namespace: It's a launch configuration used to spawn the map server, amcl, nav2_stack, collision monitor, and rviz2 with predefined configs for corresponding robotinobase(1/2/3)
+- namespace: It's a launch configuration used to spawn the map server, amcl, nav2_stack, collision monitor, and Rviz2 with predefined configs for corresponding robotinobase(1/2/3)
-- use_sim_time: to use sim time instead of system time
+- use_sim_time: To use sim time instead of system time
-- launch_nav2rviz: whether to launch an rviz to visualize the navigation, including tools for localization and to send poses.
+- launch_nav2rviz: Whether to launch an rviz to visualize the navigation, including tools for localization and to send poses
 - map: yaml file for the map, if a relative path is given the map directory of the robotino_navigation package is also searched

 Once the robot is localized, use the 2D Nav Goal tool in Rviz2 to send a goal to the robot.